ITimothyTrue/oascli/README.md

 #### Cache

-Cache can be enanbled to improve processing performance for schemas, so as not to parse schemas per request.
+Cache can be enanbled to improve processing performance by not parsing schemas per request.

 | Property | Description | Example |
 |:---------|:------------|:---------|